A class of multidimensional quadratic BSDEs: Introduction

-In this paper we study a multidimensional quadratic BSDE with a particular class of product generators and give a result of existence of solution on a suitable Banach space under some constraints on parameters.
+In this paper we study a multidimensional quadratic BSDE with a particular class of product generators and give a result of existence of solution in a suitable complete metric space under some constraints on parameters.
 The corresponding PDEs however have significance in fluid dynamics and in fact they are simplified version of fluid equations.
+We also use that result to derive the existence and uniqueness of solution to the one dimensional case of our BSDE with bounded terminal values and then use the result for the one dimensional case to show the existence of solution to a lower triangular quadratic BSDE with certain bounded terminal values.
 The paper is organized as follows.
 In Section 2, we point out the particular type of multidimensional quadratic BSDEs that we study and list the assumptions we work under.
 In Section 3, we firstly use properties of BMO martingales, Girsanov's theorem and predictable representation property to show that the usual iteration method is also well defined for our problem.
 Then we show that a contraction map can be found on a suitable complete metric space on a fixed small time interval under some constraints on parameters, which gives a result of existence of solution to our BSDE on the whole time interval by pasting time together.
+In Section 4, by using the result obtained in Section 3 for our BSDE with small terminal values and pasting space together, we derive a result of existence and uniqueness of solution to the one dimensional case of our BSDE with bounded terminal values.
+Finally, in Section 5, by using the result obtained in Section 4 for the one dimensional case, we show the existence of solution to a lower triangular quadratic BSDE with some bounded terminal values satisfying a measurability condition.